Eurovision Young Musicians 1982

-The Eurovision Young Musicians 1982 was the first edition of the Eurovision Young Musicians, a biennial event inspired by the success of the BBC Young Musician of the Year.
-The contest took place at the Free Trade Hall in Manchester, United Kingdom on 11 May 1982, and was organised by the European Broadcasting Union (EBU) and host broadcaster the British Broadcasting Corporation (BBC).
-Musicians from six participating countries took part in début contest, which was televised across the Eurovision Network.
-Humphrey Burton was the host of the contest and welcomed all of the participants in English, French, and German.
+Eurovision Young Musicians 1982 was the first edition of Eurovision Young Musicians, held on 11 May 1982 at the Free Trade Hall in Manchester, United Kingdom, and presented by Humphrey Burton.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster the British Broadcasting Corporation (BBC).
+The BBC Northern Symphony Orchestra conducted by Bryden Thomson accompanied all competing performers.

-Each of the six participating countries sent either a male or female artist who was no older than 19 years of age, to represent them by playing an instrumental and a musical piece of their choice, and were accompanied by the BBC Northern Symphony Orchestra, under the conductor leadership of Bryden Thomson.
+Six musicians representing nine countries took part in début contest, which was televised across the Eurovision Network.
+Musicians, who could not be older than 19 years of age, played an instrumental and a musical piece of their choice.
+The entry from Norway jointly represented Denmark, Norway, Finland, and Sweden.

+The winner was pianist Markus Pawlik representing Germany, with clarinetist Paul Meyer representing France placing second, and pianist Bertrand Roulet representing Switzerland placing third.
 The winner received a cash prize of £1,000.

-Germany's Markus Pawlik won the contest, with France and Switzerland placing second and third respectively.
-It was also notable that Germany won the Eurovision Song Contest 1982 just a few weeks earlier - also in England, and also by performing last in the running order.
+It was also notable that Germany won the Eurovision Song Contest 1982 just a few weeks earlier also in England, and also by performing last in the running order.

 History

-The Eurovision Young Musicians, inspired by the success of the BBC Young Musician of the Year, is a biennial competition organised by the European Broadcasting Union (EBU) for European musicians that are 18 years old or younger.
+Eurovision Young Musicians, inspired by the success of the BBC Young Musician of the Year competition, is a biennial competition organised by the European Broadcasting Union (EBU) for European musicians that are 18 years old or younger.
 Some participating countries held national heats in order to select their representatives for the contest.
-The first edition of the Eurovision Young Musicians took place in Manchester, United Kingdom on 11 May 1982 and six countries took part.
+The first edition of Eurovision Young Musicians took place in Manchester, United Kingdom on 11 May 1982 and six countries took part.

 The BBC Young Musician of the Year is a televised national music competition.
 Broadcast originally on BBC Two biennially, and then on BBC Four years later.
 Despite the name, and hosted by the British Broadcasting Corporation (BBC), the competition, a former member of European Union of Music Competitions for Youth, is designed for British percussion, keyboard, string, brass and woodwind players, all of whom must be eighteen years of age or under on 1 January in the relevant year.

 The competition was established in 1978 by Humphrey Burton and Walter Todds, both of whom are former members of the BBC Television Music Department.
 Michael Hext, a trombonist, was the inaugural winner.
 In 1994, the usage of percussion instruments was first permitted, alongside the existing keyboard, string, brass and woodwind categories.
 The competition has five stages, which consist of regional auditions, category auditions, category finals, semi-finals and the final.